Shadow Priest DPS Mythic+ Tips — Battle for Azeroth (BfA) 8.1.5

 - Death Throes increases the total damage your Shadow Word: Pain does and makes it give you 5 Insanity when mobs die while affected by Shadow Word: Pain.
 This makes it really strong for AoE and cleave, especially when using Dark Void.
 The extra Insanity you get when the targets die helps a lot with the ramp up for the next pack.
 This trait effectively turns Shadow Word: Pain into one of your main damage sources for dungeons.

 - Searing Dialogue provides you with a nice boost to Mind Sear damage on targets afflicted by your Shadow Word: Pain.
 This trait synergizes well with Thought Harvester specifically, as it scales with the 150% damage bonus to Mind Sear.
 If you are able to, then you will want to pair these two traits together.
+You can read more about the synergy Thought Harvester and Searing Dialogue have and what that means on our Azerite page.

 - 16 Dec.
 2018: Updated with more accurate talent and Azerite trait advice.